pettersand/builder/devlog.md

 Started cleaning up the recent code for login and registration.
 Working on axios routing through to backend without having to hardcode the url.

 ## 22/09-23

 finished refactoring of the LoginRegisterModal component, and cleaned up the API flow.

+## 25/09-23

+Continued implementing new API flow design on other functions for user based API calls.